 “You did it…”

 “You came up with an otherworldly business plan, you picked a food truck concept, you made your menus, you hired an employee or two, you figured out your locations, you tackled permits and regulations, you raised enough money to buy a food truck (and then you bought a food truck), and you are now ready to enter the mobile kitchen industry.
-You have notified your friends and family about this life-changing career, and you have also built up your social media following.
+Also, you have notified your friends and family about this life-changing career, and you have also built up your social media following.
 What’s next?”

 “If you are in the market for a food truck, then it is absolutely crucial that you find the perfect truck.”